 While most of the trail leads you through forests, plantations and old fields, this trail does use park roadways for part of its length.

-Presquile Provincial Park - Hiking in the forest
+Presquile Provincial Park - Newcastle Trailhead

 So if you are hiking with younger children or dogs, just watch out for vehicular traffic on these sections of the trail.